mckennapsean/dissertation/content/02-background.md

 on two types of visualization design models, process and decision models [@Meyer].
 For visualization design, we discuss the primary decision model used in the field, the nested model [@Munzner2009; @Meyer].
-For process models, the HCI community has identified two differing approaches to the design process: creative and engineering [@Lowgren1995; @Howard2008; @Wolf2006; @Moere2011].
+For process models, the human-computer interaction (HCI) community has identified two differing approaches to the design process: creative and engineering [@Lowgren1995;
-Together, these approaches can complement and enrich a design process.
+@Howard2008; @Wolf2006; @Moere2011].
+Together, these approaches can complement
+and enrich a design process.
 Furthermore, we reflect on the role and use of human-centered design methods throughout visualization design.
-Following this, we explore the role of design in the pedagogy of the data visualization and human-computer interaction (HCI) communities.
-Lastly, we relate these design processes to ones for development and software engineering, within the context of building data visualization systems.
-Specifically, agile methodologies are a popular approach in software engineering processes which start to combine engineering and creative approaches together.
+Following this, we explore the role of design in the pedagogy of the data visualization and HCI communities.
+Lastly, we relate these design processes to those used in development and software engineering, within the context of building data visualization systems.
+Specifically, agile methodologies are a popular choice for software engineering processes that have begun to combine engineering and creative approaches together.
 In the next chapter, we will introduce the design activity framework as a way to bridge design activities with the decisions a visualization designer might make, supporting both an engineering and creative approach for data visualization design.

 <!-- \sm{TODO add a few figures from presentations? if needed?} -->